JaeYeonLee0621/SystemDesign-Interview/Chapter8_DistributedEmailService.md

 ![12](https://github.com/JaeYeonLee0621/a-mixed-knowledge/assets/32635539/7db66336-5cb6-47f8-bd78-face5136add6)

-- Verifying whether the mail server sending an email is authorized to send emails on behalf of a specific domain
+1. When an email is received, the recipient's email server performs a DNS query to retrieve the SPF (Sender Policy Framework) record for the sender's domain.
-- When an email is received the recipient's email server can check the SPF record of the sender's domain to verify if the email came from an authorized server
+2. The recipient's email server then compares the IP address of the sender's mail server with the list of authorized IP addresses or domains specified in the SPF record.

 ```cmd
 v=spf1 ip4:192.0.2.0/24 include:spf.example.com -all